 Submitted segmentation results will be compared to the reference standard. the disc and cup Dice indices (DI), and the cup-to-disc ratio (CDR) will be calculated as segmentation evaluation measures.
 Each team receives a rank (1=best) for each evaluation measure based on the mean value of the measure over the set of test images.
 The segmentation score is then determined by adding the three individual ranks (2xDI and 1xCDR ).
 The team with the lowest score will be ranked #1 on the segmentation leaderboard.

-Please NOTE that Task 3 (fovea localization) is OPTIONAL and NOT counted into the final leaderboards.
+Please NOTE that Task 3 (fovea localization) is OPTIONAL for MICCAI ONSITE challenge and NOT counted into the final leaderboards.
+However, it is ESSENTIAL for the ONLINE challenge on the TEST dataset.
 The evaluation criterion is the Average Euclidean Distance between the estimations and ground truth, which is the lower the better.

 MICCAI 2018 and On-site part of the Challenge at OMIA Workshop